AI Search and Retrieval for Web Crawlers

 "webcrawl": {

-"command": "mcp-server-webcrawl",
+"command": "/path/to/mcp-server-webcrawl",

 "args": ["--crawler", "siteone", "--datasrc",